leorodriguessilva/necro-stories-game/README.md

  - Phaser 3

 # Running
- - To run simple use the command "node server.js" on the root folder of this project (aka: this folder)
+ - To run simple use the command "npm install" and them "node server.js" on the root folder of this project (aka: this folder)